rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 ![Interactive JavaScript](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/interactive-javascript.png)

 ## On-Device Debugging With Weinre

-Weinre is a must-have developer tool for testing or debugging your JavaScript RhoMobile application.
-Although a lot of testing and analysis can be done using [RhoSimulator](debugging_with_rhosimulator), you can't test hardware features such as [Barcode](../api/barcode) in RhoSiumulator and applications often will look or behave differently when running on a device.
-Weinre allows you to do all of this.
-Think of it as a remote Web Inspector.
-It also allows you to get familiar with the RhoMobile APIs right from the Weinre JavaScript Console tab much more rapidly than trying to fumble around with reading through logs.
+Weinre is a must-have developer tool for testing or debugging RhoMobile JavaScript applications.
+Although lots of testing and analysis can be done using RhoSimulator, hardware features such as [Barcode](../api/barcode) are unavailable in RhoSiumulator, and applications often look or behave differently when running on a device.
+Weinre solves these problems.
+Acting like a remote Web Inspector, the JavaScript Console in Weinre allows you to get familiar with the RhoMobile APIs right from the tab.
+This is faster and easier than fumbling through logs.

-For those who would rather see it in action, this guide is modeled after a [webinar](https://www.youtube.com/watch?v=aSTXEEAfJ6M) that shows most of what we are going to cover here.
-We will also be using the [Barcode Example](https://github.com/rhomobile/rho-samples/tree/master/BareBones/BarcodeExample) app for all of the examples in this guide.
-You may download it and follow along but the app is by no means necessary.
-You can use Weinre with any application or simply if you would just like to play around with the RhoMobile APIs to try out some code.
+This guide is modeled after a 14-minute [Weinre webinar](https://www.youtube.com/watch?v=aSTXEEAfJ6M) that shows most of what we cover here in action.
+We'll be using the [Barcode Example](https://github.com/rhomobile/rho-samples/tree/master/BareBones/BarcodeExample) app for all of the examples in this guide.
+You're welcome to download the app and follow along, but it's by no means necessary.
+You could follow along using your own app, or simply play around with the APIs and try out some code.

 ### Installing Weinre

-NOTE: You must have admin/sudo privileges to install weinre and your device must be on the same WiFi network as your laptop.
+NOTE: WARNINGS: You must have admin/sudo privileges to install Weinre, and the target device must be on the same Wi-Fi network as the development system.

 Weinre is a Node.js application and comes delivered via a Node Package installed with the `npm` command.
-Since Node.js is installed along with the Rhomobile suite, installing Weinre is as simple as running the command:
+Since Node.js is installed along with the Rhomobile suite, installing Weinre is as simple as running this Terminal command:

     :::term
     $ npm -g install weinre